Go back

 A Family Portrait

-Godly: In 1948, when I finished my apprenticeship, I returned.
-I knew I had to help my mother immediately.
+In 1948, when I finished my apprenticeship, I returned.
+I knew I had to help my mother immediately with the new business.

 Federica: Did your brothers also help the family?

-Godly: Linart studied agriculture in Chur, so he and my father worked in the fields.
+Godly: Linard studied agriculture in Landquart, so he and my father worked in the fields.

 Gian Pol, the youngest, learned construction drafting in St. Moritz, then at a technical school in Burgdorf, then in Zurich, then in Canada, where he stayed for six years.
 He came back when we needed help.